 Now for the meringue:

 - It’s really not hard, just beating up some egg whites, cream of tartar and sugar.
-Follow the recipe and beat the whites until they look like this.
-Peaks need to be stiff…but the meringue has to be spreadable so not TOO stiff!
+Follow the recipe and beat the egg whites until stiff peaks form.

-- Spread and seal the meringue over the lemony filling while it’s still hot .
-This will help seal the meringue onto the filling when cooling the pie!
+- Spread and seal the meringue over the top of the HOT filling.
+This will help seal the meringue onto the filling when cooling the pie.
 This is important for best results.

 - Put it on the center rack of your oven and turn on the broiler for a few minutes.
 You need to WATCH the meringue and make sure it doesn’t burn.
 Get the pot holders ready.
 It will brown, just like roasting a marshmallow.
 You may have to turn the pie, as I did, to get even browning all over the meringue.